symfony/symfony-docs/form/inherit_data_option.rst

 option lets the form inherit its data from its parent form.
 If embedded in the company form, the fields of the location form will access the properties of the ``Company`` instance.
 If embedded in the customer form, the fields will access the properties of the ``Customer`` instance instead.
-Easy, eh?
+Convenient, eh?

 .. note::